QL-Win/QuickLook.Plugin.OfficeViewer-Native/README.md

 # QuickLook.Plugin.OfficeViewer (Native)

-This plugin renders MS Word, Excel, and PowerPoint files with native components provided by existing `Microsoft Office suite` or ~~`WPS Office`~~ (According to feedback, WPS does not support).
+This plugin renders MS Word, Excel, and PowerPoint files with native components provided by existing `Microsoft Office suite` or ~~`WPS Office`~~ (According to the feedback, in most cases, WPS is not supported).

 ## Differences with [`OfficeViewer`](https://github.com/QL-Win/QuickLook.Plugin.OfficeViewer)